What is a forced marriage?

 Prevalence of forced marriage:

-The Guardian newspaper reported in 2008 that ‘the number of women who have become victims of forced marriages in the UK has been drastically underestimated, according to a report published today.
-Government figures had previously suggested there were about 300 forced marriages a year but today’s study, which focuses on Luton, suggests the true figure could be up to 4,000.
+In 2008, The Guardian reported that ‘the number of women who have become victims of forced marriages in the UK has been largely overlooked.
+Government figures had previously suggested a rate of around 300 forced marriages per year, but the study, which focuses on Luton, suggests the true figure could be almost 4,000.

 “This report is living proof that the government’s figures on forced marriage are woefully inadequate,” said Margaret Moran, a member of the Commons home affairs select committee, which is investigating forced marriages and domestic violence.
 “If you multiply the statistics up and down the country, we’re talking about 3-4,000 cases per year rather than 300.”